-FLM Plan recommendations are the culmination of a focused outreach process.
-In the winter of 2019 with the support of WACDC, Metro staff held three roundtable meetings with local youth, representatives from neighborhood organizations, and bicycle and pedestrian advocates to discuss local barriers and identify priorities for improvements.
-Metro staff also held an interactive "pop-up" event in February 2020 at the Crenshaw Farmers Market and distributed an online survey to gather input.
-Review and coordination with City of Los Angeles staff took place in 2019 and 2020 to ensure the FLM Plan supports the City's active transportation priorities.
-The full FLM Plan is included as Attachment B.
+Plan recommendations are the culmination of a focused outreach process, which began with a review of the recent existing planning work along the Crenshaw corridor, such as the 2016 Crenshaw Boulevard Streetscape Plan.
+In the winter of 2019, three roundtable meetings were held, with a local youth group, neighborhood council representatives, and bicycle and pedestrian advocates, to learn of local barriers and identify priorities for improvements.
+The team also held an interactive pop-up event in February 2020 and distributed an online survey through community partners to gather further input on desired treatment types and locations.
+Further review and coordination with City of Los Angeles staff took place in the Spring of 2020 to ensure the Plan's support of City active transportation priorities.